PebbleTemplates/pebble/README.md

 For more information please visit the [website](https://pebbletemplates.io).

+# Breaking changes in version 4.1.x

+- If you do not provide a custom Loader, Pebble will now use only a `ClasspathLoader` by default, same as the spring autoconfiguration.
+  Before that, it would have used an instance of the `DelegatingLoader` which consists of a `ClasspathLoader` and a `FileLoader` behind the scenes to find your templates.
+- Modify the `FileLoader` to use a mandatory sandboxed base directory parameter.

 # Breaking changes in version 4.0.x

 - Use one of the following artifactId according to the spring boot version that you are using